We strongly recommend that students entering our program invest in their own equipment. Here's what we recommend.

 For Word Processing: iWork ($49) or Microsoft Office ($140) or Open Office (free).
 You can also use Google Docs, which is free.

-For Video Editing: Final Cut Express ($179) We do not recommend the newest version of Final Cut, Final Cut X. IMovie (comes free with the Mac) is also an option, as is Adobe Premiere.
+For Video Editing: We use Final Cut Express ($179) in the computer lab.
+We also recommend Adobe Premiere, which you can rent on a monthly basis.
+We do not recommend the newest version of Final Cut, Final Cut X. IMovie (comes free with the Mac) is also an option.

 Audio Editing: Garageband comes free with the Mac and Audacity is free to download for PCs and Macs.